wiredimpact/wired-impact-volunteer-management/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A free, easy way to manage your nonprofit’s volunteers.
+A free, easy way to manage your nonprofits volunteers.

 == Description ==

-A simple, free way to keep track of your nonprofit’s volunteers and opportunities.
+A simple, free way to keep track of your nonprofits volunteers and opportunities.

 **How can the Wired Impact Volunteer Management plugin help your nonprofit?**